-- A. API Standards.
-All tanks and appurtenances shall be constructed in accordance with the API Standard Nos.
-12-B, 12-D, 12-F, API 650, API 620 and as amended, and in accordance with current Fire Code, DOGGR, California Division of Industrial Safety, EPA Standards, applicable provisions of Title 14 of the California Code of Regulations Section 1774, and applicable CalARP Program requirements. - 1.
-The provisions of this Section shall not apply to drums constructed in accordance with the regulations of the Interstate Commerce Commission. - 2.
-The venting provisions shall not apply to any container of 110 gallons capacity or less; providing, however, that whenever it is essential for fire safety, vents shall be maintained on containers which are permanently installed. - 3.
-No unroofed tanks shall be used. - B. Compliance with California Fire Code.
-Above ground tanks shall be installed and maintained in accordance with the provisions of the California Fire Code and other applicable regulations, including foam fire protection systems when required by the Fire Chief. - C. Vapor Recovery.
-Oil, wash, and produced water tanks shall be vapor tight and shall be equipped with a vapor recovery system. - D. Tank Piping, Valves, Fittings, and Connections.
-All new tank piping, valves, fittings, and connections including normal and emergency relief venting, shall be installed and maintained in accordance with current API standards to the satisfaction of SCAQMD and DOGGR. - E. Leak Detection and Control Plan.
-Within 180 days of the Effective Date, or at such later date as may be approved by the City's Fire Chief, for good cause shown, the Operator shall design, implement, and comply with a Leak Detection and Control Plan, to be submitted to and approved by the Fire Chief, for controlling and detecting tank bottom leaks on all existing and new tanks.
+- D. Vapor Recovery.
+Oil, wash, and produced water tanks shall be vapor tight and shall be equipped with a vapor recovery system. - E. Tank Piping, Valves, Fittings, and Connections.
+All new tank piping, valves, fittings, and connections including normal and emergency relief venting, shall be installed and maintained in accordance with current API standards to the satisfaction of SCAQMD and DOGGR. - F. Leak Detection and Control Plan.
+Within 180 days of the date of approval of Comprehensive Drilling Plan, or at such later date as may be approved by the City's Fire Chief, for good cause shown, the Operator shall design, implement, and comply with a Leak Detection and Control Plan, to be submitted to and approved by the Fire Chief, for controlling and detecting tank bottom leaks on all existing and new tanks.
 The Operator may use a combination of methods including but not limited to diversion walls, dikes, tank foundations of concrete or gravel, and a tank bottom leak detection system in compliance with Title 14 of the California Code of Regulations Section 1773, or subsequently enacted state regulations regarding tank bottom leaks.
-The Operator shall document its approach for identifying, monitoring, and correcting tank leaks and submit this information to the Community Development Director and Fire Chief as specified in the Drilling Use Permit.
+Prior to installation of newly constructed tanks, the Operator shall document its approach for identifying, monitoring, and correcting tank leaks and submit this information to the Community Development Director and Fire Chief as specified in the Drilling Use Permit.